neutrinojs/neutrino/packages/web/README.md

 ```

 You can either serve or deploy the contents of this `build` directory as a static site.

+## Project Layout

+`@neutrinojs/web` follows the standard [project layout](https://neutrino.js.org/project-layout) specified by Neutrino.
+This
+means that by default all project source code should live in a directory named `src` in the root of the
+project.
+This includes JavaScript files, CSS stylesheets, images, and any other assets that would be available
+to your compiled project.

 ## Static assets